How do I discover accounts to follow on Mastodon and the Fediverse?

 But I thought Pixelfed lets people log in with their Mastodon accounts?

-Not quite.
-They have a system that lets you create a new Pixelfed account and automatically copy over settings from your Mastodon account, but you still end up with two separate accounts at the end of it (the original Mastodon one and the new Pixelfed one).
+Not really.
+Pixelfed servers have an option on their websites called “Sign in with Mastodon”, but what it actually does is create a new Pixelfed account and automatically copies over settings from your Mastodon account.
+You still end up with two separate accounts at the end of it (the original Mastodon one and the new Pixelfed one).
+If you do the same thing again on more Pixelfed servers, you will end up with even more Pixelfed accounts, all with info copied from your Mastodon account.

 What if I want to use features that are only available on a different kind of server?
 For example tracking my reading on BookWyrm?